curateteaching/digitalpedagogy/keywords/!template.md

 Select ten pedagogical resources to feature for your keyword.
 Each resource should include:

-* Screenshot (PNG or JPG), if applicable, titled keyword resource name, e.g. work AfAm syllabus.png
+* Screenshot (PNG or JPG), titled “keyword resource name,” e.g. “work AfAm syllabus.png”
 * Source URL
 * A Copy of the Resource (in HTML, PDF, DOCX, TXT, MD, RTF, MP3, MP4, MOV, PNG, or JPG), if possible
 * Name of Creator